 In addition to assets, the statement of financial position includes a separate section for deferred outflows of resources.
-Deferred outflows of resources represent a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District has two items that qualify for reporting in this category.
-It is the deferred amounts related to pensions, and the deferred amounts related to acquisitions.
-The deferred amounts related to pensions relates to the differences between expected and actual experience, changes in actuarial assumptions and the net difference between estimated and actual investment earnings.
-The deferred amounts related to acquisitions relate to the District's purchase of Pioneer Medical Associates.
-See Note 14.
+Deferred outflows of resources represent a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
+The District has three items that qualify for reporting in this categorylt is the deferred charge on refunding reported in the statement of net position, the deferred amounts related to pensions, and the deferred amounts related to acquisitions.
+The deferred charge on refunding resulted from the difference between the carrying value of refunded debt and its reacquisition price.
+This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
+The deferred amounts related to pensions relates to the differences between expected and actual experience, changes in actuarial assumptions, contribitions made after the measurement date, and the net difference between estimated and actual investment earnings.
+The deferred amounts relate to the acquisition of Pioneer Medical Associates.

 In addition to liabilities, the statement of financial position includes a separate section for deferred inflows of resources.
-Deferred inflows of resources represent an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+Deferred inflows of resources represent an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The District has one item that qualifies for reporting in this category.
 It is the deferred amounts related to pensions for the differences between expected and actual experience and changes in actuarial assumptions.